jinhohl2/SXD/README.md

 - Instruction to run the program locally:

-1. Clone repository ot the local environment
+0. Clone repository ot the local environment
-2. Run ```npm install``` to download dependencies
+1. Run ```npm install``` to download dependencies
-3. Run ```npm start``` will run the front-end webpage and back-end server concurrently and locally (webpage in local port 4000, serer in local port 4001)
+2. Run ```npm start``` will run the front-end webpage and back-end server concurrently and locally (webpage in local port 4000, serer in local port 4001)

 - Demonstration:

-The webpage
+0. The initial webpage
 1. Two Problem instances and their corresponding constraints are storeed in database.
 2. If we input the same problem configuration, then the program informs user that the problem already exists.
 3. If we input different objective function configuration, the program informs user that the has not been solved, and create new Problem instance
 4. If we input the existing objective function configuration but with new constraints, the program informs user that the has not been solved, and create new Problem instance along with new Constraint instance.